lillyroelofs/CTBP-REU-Cytosim/README.md

 **compare_fiber_confinement_cross.py** - Plots the mean fiber confinement pressure against the number of crosslinkers including error bars.
 Considers varying numbers of actin filaments [250, 500, 750, 1000].
 The input of this script, output.xlsx/output_divided.xlsx, is produced by read_fiber_confinement.py.

+### Cytosim Configuration Files Folder

+This folder contains examples of a few of the configuration files I created for my simulations.
+Further details can be found in the files, and documentation for these can be found on the Cytosim gitlab page linked above.